-Since the climate control sucks a great deal of energy, I wondered how this will change driving in winter months.
-Wherever possible, I plan to avoid the use of climate control, though there is no telling how this will play out in real world conditions (is that even realistic?).
+Since climate control sucks a great deal of energy, I wondered how this will change driving in the winter months.
+Wherever possible, I plan to avoid the use of climate control, though there is no telling how this will play out in real-world conditions (is that even realistic?).
 With winter approaching, I’ll soon have my answer.

 The verdict, so far

 Many of the exciting possibilities have been somewhat dampened by various challenges.
-I continue to learn how to drive for better economy and look forward to understanding how to more efficiently charge this car on the road.
+I continue to learn how to drive for a better economy and look forward to understanding how to more efficiently charge this car on the road.
 Since some of this is unknown, I have access to a gas car in case a trip pops up that I don’t feel the Leaf can handle.
 Also, many of the useful interior possibilities (Bluetooth, Car Wings, etc) are a big disappointment given I only expected these to work based on what I was told before purchase.
 I think I would have chosen the upgraded model if I had known this car would be so limited.